-3.4 FACTS SIS (STUDENT INFORMATION SYSTEM)
+3.4 THE FAMILY PORTAL (STUDENT INFORMATION SYSTEM)

-The internet-based communication and administrative tool we use is called FACTS SIS (formerly known as RenWeb).
+The internet-based communication and administrative tool we use is called the Family Portal (formerly known as RenWeb).
 This student information system is where you will most information that you may need regarding the school.
 All of the major documents, HPCS Parent Handbook, school directory, individual student and classroom information, hot lunch, events, etc. can be found on this website.
 Every family is given secure login access to the site.
-There is a lot of information available in FACTS SIS.
+There is a lot of information available in the Family Portal.
 It's worth exploring and it's absolutely crucial that parents use it during the school year, at least weekly - otherwise they might miss something important.

-FACTS SIS is tied to our tuition and financial aid management system known as FACTS.
+The Family Portal is tied to our tuition and financial aid management system known as FACTS.
 Within FACTS you are able to access all billing information regarding three separately tracked categories;

-- Tuition payment plan. - Incidental billing items (sports fees, misc. items).
+• Tuition payment plan.

-• Prepay account (hot lunch order records).
+- Incidental billing items (sports fees, misc. items). - Prepay account (hot lunch order records).